CodeSeoul/event_member_management/CONTRIBUTING.md

 ### Creating New Models
 We're using [TypeORM](https://typeorm.io/), so you may want to take some time to familiarize with it.
 Here's how to setup new models:
-1. Run `typeorm migration:create -n Create<Model>Table` where `<Model>` is the name of the model you're creating.
+1. Run `npm run typeorm -- migration:create -n Create<Model>Table` where `<Model>` is the name of the model you're creating.
-2. Move the generated migration file to the `migrations` folder.
+   * If you don't want to type all of that, you can install [npx](https://www.npmjs.com/package/npx) and run `npx typeorm migration:create -n Create<Model>Table`
-3. Using one of the previous migrations as an example, fill in the `up` and `down` functions.
+2. Using one of the previous migrations as an example, in the new migration file generated in `migrations`, fill in the `up` and `down` functions.
-4. If seed data is necessary, update the timestamp on the `DevSeedData` migration to be the latest timestamp, and add any necessary insertions.
+3. If seed data is necessary, update the timestamp on the `DevSeedData` migration to be the latest timestamp, and add any necessary insertions.
-5. Restart the Docker container to re-run the new migrations.
+4. Restart the Docker container to re-run the new migrations.
 You may need to clean up seed data, as this will likely create duplicates.
-6. Create a new folder under `api` for your model, service, configs, and router to live in.
+5. Create a new folder under `api` for your model, service, configs, and router to live in.
-7. Create `model.ts`, `service.ts`, `config.ts`, and `router.ts`.
+6. Create `model.ts`, `service.ts`, `config.ts`, and `router.ts`.
 You can copy these from another model directory.
-8. Update each file as needed.
+7. Update each file as needed.
 The container should automatically update, making testing and debugging easy.

 ### Pull Request Process